-The language you choose is saved in nonvolatile memory; therefore, subsequent powerups do not display the keyboard language menu.
+The language you choose is saved in nonvolatile memory; therefore, subsequent power ups do not display the keyboard language menu.
 If you wish to change the keyboard language, refer to the VAXstation 2000 Owner's Manual, Chapter 2 (Troubleshooting).

 2. Type TEST 50 and press RETURN.
-The screen displays a list of devices contained in your system.
-An example display is shown below; your display may be different.
+The screen displays your system status.
+An example display is shown below; your display may be different depending on your configuration.